 Let the classifier be considered a universal machine that can be set to represent any decision rule from the rule set D. The set D may be ordered by a parameter vector q that refers to particular discrimination rules.
-The value of the mean loss J(q)depends on the decision rule that is applied: uj - d(x, q).
+The value of the mean loss J(q) depends on the decision rule that is applied: uj - d(x, q).
 In comparison with the definition of decision rule used in the previous section, the parameter vector q has been added to represent the specific decision rule used by the classifier.
+The decision that gives the minimum mean loss J(q) is called the optimum decision rule, and q^ is called the vector of optimal parameters

+rule

-The decision rule $\omega = d(\mathbf{x}, \mathbf{q}^)$ (9.12)
+$$\omega = d(\mathbf{x}, \mathbf{q}^)$$

+(9.12)